Nandakishore695/HTML-CSS-Javascript/README.md

 - 2.HTML is not a case-sensitive language.
 - 2.XHTML is a case-sensitive language.

-- 3. HTML is An application of SGML.
+- 3.HTML is An application of SGML.
-- 3. XHTML is An application of XML.
+- 3.XHTML is An application of XML.

-- 4. HTML Can function properly without a closing tag..
+- 4.HTML Can function properly without a closing tag..
 EX- <br> <p> <p>.
-- 4. XHTML Can’t function properly without being closed.
+- 4.XHTML Can’t function properly without being closed.
 EX- <br/>. <p></p>.

-- 5. HTML No hard rule on structures of the elements.
+- 5.HTML No hard rule on structures of the elements.
 EX- <p><b> The difference
-- 5. XHTML Structure of the elements should be followed.
+- 5.XHTML Structure of the elements should be followed.
 EX- <p></p>

-- 6. HTML Attributes have quotes as optional.
+- 6.HTML Attributes have quotes as optional.
-- 6. XHTML Attributes have quotes mandatory.
+- 6.XHTML Attributes have quotes mandatory.

 **22.Different between html4 and html5?**
 **1.Doctype Declaration:**